apache/nuttx/configs/kwikstik-k40/README.txt

 KwikStik-K40-specific Configuration Options
 ============================================

 	CONFIG_ARCH - Identifies the arch/ subdirectory.
-This should be set to:
+This sould be set to:

 	   CONFIG_ARCH=arm